What is the future of the semiconductor industry in India?

 EV Employment Boom

-The Ministry of Skill Development and Entrepreneurship anticipates that the electric vehicle companies in India are going to generate one crore direct jobs by 2030, with an additional five crore indirect Electric Vehicle jobs.
+The Ministry of Skill Development and Entrepreneurship anticipates that the electric vehicle companies in India are going to generate one crore direct jobs by 2030, with an additional five crore indirect Electric Vehicle jobs in India.
 This surge in employment will necessitate a focus on technical and specialised skills to meet the escalating demand.
 While office roles will increasingly require expertise in artificial intelligence, analytics, and app development, the manufacturing sector will continue to rely on a steady supply of blue-collar workers.

 Challenges: Skill Gap in the EV Industry